natter1/python_pptx_interface/README.rst

         slide2 = pp.add_slide("page2")
         pp.add_slide("page3")
         pp.add_slide("page4")
-        content_slide = pp.add_content_slide()
+        content_slide = pp.add_content_slide()  # add slide with hyperlinks to all other slides

-Next, we add three more slides, and create a content slide with hyperlinks to all other slides.
+Next, we add three slides, and create a content slide with hyperlinks to all other slides.
 By default, it is put to the second position (you could specify the position using the optional slide_index parameter).

 .. figure:: https://github.com/natter1/python_pptx_interface/raw/master/docs/images/example01_content_slide.png